Select therapeutic use:

 History of hepatic dysfunction or blood dyscrasias.

+Increased risk of aplastic anemia or hepatic failure.
 Do full baseline hematologic evaluations and hepatic function tests before, during, and after therapy; discontinue if hepatic tests are abnormal or bone marrow depression occurs; consult hematologist if hematological abnormalities occur.
 Suicidal tendencies (monitor).
 Adjust dose of and monitor other anticonvulsants.
 Avoid abrupt cessation.
 Obtain written informed consent.
 Pregnancy (Cat.C).
 Nursing mothers.

 Increases serum levels of phenytoin, valproate, carbamazepine metabolite.
 Decreases carbamazepine levels.
 Serum levels decreased by phenytoin, carbamazepine.